 The EAT Foundation builds on the work of the EAT Initiative, created by the Stordalen Foundation and Stockholm Resilience Centre in 2013.
-Together with the Wellcome Trust they launched the EAT Foundation in March 2016 with the ambition to reform the global food system, enabling us to feed a growing global population with healthy food from a healthy planet.
-The three organisations will use their unique range of experience in health, science, policy and sustainability, to convene experts and decision makers who together can transform the way we eat.
+Together with the Wellcome Trust, they launched the EAT Foundation in March 2016.
+The EAT foundation’s ambition is to reform the global food system and enable us to feed a growing global population with healthy food from a healthy planet.
+The three organisations will use their unique experience in health, science, policy and sustainability to convene experts and decision makers who can transform the way we eat.

-EAT will stimulate interdisciplinary research by fostering collaboration across the multiple scientific disciplines interfacing with food issues, in order to improve nutrition and food safety, as well as tackling global health and environmental challenges such as the epidemics of obesity and non-communicable diseases, climate change and degradation of ecosystems.
-The scientific content and output of EAT is steered by an Advisory Board, consisting of more than 30 of the world´s leading experts in the fields of food science and policy, nutrition, public health, environmental sustainability, veterinary sciences, and economics.
-One of the initiative’s long-term foci is to develop an integrated and holistic set of practical guidelines for consumers and the private sector on healthy and sustainable diets, accounting for impacts from field to fork.
-Furthermore, EAT aims to identify business opportunities and spur innovations along the food value chain that benefit both public health and the environment.
-Finally, EAT aims to provide policymakers with an evidence base for decision-making, as well as strategy suggestions to change consumer behaviour at the population level.
+EAT will stimulate interdisciplinary research by establishing collaboration across scientific disciplines that interact with food issues, to improve nutrition and food safety and tackle global health and environmental challenges including obesity and non-communicable diseases, climate change and ecosystem degradation.
+EAT’s scientific output is guided by an Advisory Board that brings together over 30 world-leading experts in the fields of food science and policy, nutrition, public health, environmental sustainability, veterinary sciences, and economics.
+A long-term focus for the initiative is to establish a set of practical guidelines for consumers and the private sector defining healthy and sustainable diets, which can improve outcomes from field to fork.
+EAT also aims to encourage innovations and business development along the food value chain that will benefit public health and the environment.
+Finally, EAT aims to provide policy makers with evidence to inform decision-making, and will suggest strategies to change consumer behavior in all segments of the population.